DenKrysos/-Latex-Boilerplate-Paper_Poster/README.md

 But when working with an Overleaf-Project that you created as a Copy of this Overleaf-Project directly inside Overleaf, the files are still links.
 This is partly cool, because then you always have updates right at hand, whenever I perform such.
 But on the other hand, sometimes you might want to change things, like Package-Options.
 And it appears like that's not possible, because you can't modify linked files.<br/>
 In that case, create the project divergence yourself: Go into the file in question (e.g. "./0organization/1main/2includes/packages/figure_subfigure_caption.tex"), copy its content, remove (delete) the linked file, create a new one with the same file-name and paste the content into.
 Then adjust to your needs (e.g. modify the caption formatting).

 ### Recommendation
 Actually, for most cases, I would recommend performing a "Deep Copy" of the Project.
 I.e. not taking over the links referring to files in other projects, but having own duplicates so that the new Project works fully standalone.<br/>

 You can achieve this for example via downloading the Project as .zip from the GitHub-Repository, then in Overleaf choose "New Project -> Upload Project" and give the downloaded .zip.

+#### Deep Copy'd Overleaf-Project
+Now it might become a little confusing, but bear with me, it actually makes it easier for all of us, including you.
+Above, I talked about stuff like "originating Overleaf Project" and "linked to GitHub" and "linked Files".<br/>
+Actually, all that stuff hasn't to concern you at all.
+I found a solution to make it most easy for third users of my Boilerplate.
+I created yet another Overleaf-Project!<br/>
+That means, nobody beside me has access to actual source of this Boilerplate (which is the Overleaf Project in first instance).
+A second Overleaf-Project now originates form the GitHub-Repo (which in turn is a Fork of the actual origin) and has the Name-Suffix "-DC" (for Deep-Copy).<br/>
+So it is a uni-directional Sequence of Pull-instances, where one depends on the previous that looks like
+> [Overleaf-Origin-Project] -> [GitHub-Repository] -> [Overleaf-Project-DeepCopy]

+By this, the Overleaf-Project for access by others has just ordinary hard-copies of the initially linked files, i.e. works standalone and after fork is independent of things I might be doing somewhen later on.

 ## Overleaf